 Best halal hotpot places in Singapore

 If you’re looking to feast with family or friends, one of your best bets is to go to a steamboat or hotpot place.
-And while the vast majority of them non-halal, increasingly more and more eateries have begun offering Muslim-friendly steamboat.
+While most are non-halal, more eateries are now offering Muslim-friendly steamboat and BBQ.
 If you’re looking for places that offer exactly that, then keep reading, for we’ll introduce you to the best halal hotpot places in Singapore.

 1. CHICE – The Original Chickata

-Westies are in luck, because there’s a halal mookata buffet in the region that has earned many rave review.
-CHICE – The Original Chickata is its name, and it offers a $22.80+ per pax mookata with a choice of one soup and six “Chickata” items.
+Easties are in luck, because there’s a halal mookata buffet in the region that has earned many a rave review.
+CHICE – The Original Chickata is its name, and it offers a $32.90+ per person mookata with a choice of one soup and six “Chickata” items.
 These items include your classic hotpot ingredients, such as turkey bacon, beef, dory fish slices, crabsticks, and meatballs.
-As for the soup base, you can either have the signature Chickata Chicken Broth, or Tom Yum Soup for an additional $6.
+As for the soup base, you can either have the signature Chickata Chicken Broth, or the Tom Yum Soup for an additional $6.

 Tel: 6655 4490